thetanz/OpenFeature-al/README.md

 - **For development and on-prem installation:** clone this repository, compile and deploy an app
 - **For SaaS:** dependency reference will be provided shortly after first AppSource release
 ## Usage
 Feature Flags extension allows development team to manage feature flags, rules when they are enabled.
-When feature indicated as enabled, extension takes care of appending [ApplicationArea](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-applicationarea-property) with a enabled feature codeso then it will be enabled for current user session.
+When feature indicated as enabled, extension takes care of appending [ApplicationArea](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-applicationarea-property) with a enabled feature code so then it will be enabled for current user session.

 `It's not requier to use Feature Flags extension as a dependency.`
 ### ApplicationArea for Pages